--or-

 CN 4093(config)# stack backup <csnum 1-8>

-'''

-- A new Master assumes operation as active Master in the stack, and uses its own configured Backup settings. - The active Master is rebooted with the boot configuration set to factory defaults (clearing the Backup setting).
+- Note: This will replace the current Backup switch with the configured switch specified through its csnum.
+Even if the new Backup switch is not attached to the stack when issuing the command, the current Backup switch will loose its role.
+When the configured switch is attached, the command will take effect and the switch will become the Backup. - A new Master assumes operation as active Master in the stack and uses its own configured Backup settings. - The active Master is rebooted with the boot configuration set to factory defaults (clearing the Backup setting).